Skip to content

 Work area hazards can vary widely depending on the type of work that’s being done.
 On a construction site, many different dangerous scenarios are possible, some that require extreme caution like working from great heights or handling hazardous materials.
 Inspections verify that every worksite is free from unnecessary physical, chemical, ergonomical, or environmental danger.

-Work area hazards are often caused by inattention.
+Work area hazards are often caused by a lack of awareness.
 Crew members may forget or fail to follow safety guidelines while they are busy with project tasks.
 It is the designated inspector’s responsibility to identify lapses in procedure.

 Other hazards are caused by environmental factors.
 For example, a tree branch may be in the way of a ladder, or there may be an increased risk of slips and falls due to a recent storm.